-- Demand forecast to be provided by business to plan the supply proactively - Leverage Hire-Train-Deploy model for high volume and new age skills demand - Reskilling / upskilling of employees
+▶ Demand forecast to be provided by business to plan the supply proactively

+Reskilling / upskilling of employees

 Risk in operating model Back to office

 Business dynamics are changing rapidly in context to flexible working model, remote working and change in workplace design.
 These drivers will require changes in our operating model balancing the needs of clients / employees.